Limits of vector lattices: Direct limits

 \subsection{Examples of direct limits}

-In \cite{Filter1988} a number of examples are presented of naturally occurring vector lattices which can be expressed as direct limits of vector lattices.
+In \cite{Filter1988} a number of examples are presented of naturally occurring vector lattices which can be expressed as direct limits in categories of vector lattices.
 We provide further examples which will be used in Section \ref{Section: Applications}.

 \begin{example} Let $\vlat{E}$ be a vector lattice.
 Let $(\vlat{E}_\alpha)_{\alpha\in I}$ be an upward directed collection of ideals in $\vlat{E}$ such that $\vlat{E}_\alpha \subseteq \vlat{E}_\beta$ if and only if $\alpha \precc \beta$.
 Assume that $\displaystyle\bigcup \vlat{E}_\alpha=\vlat{E}$.
 For all $\alpha\precc \beta$ in $I$, let $e_{\alpha , \beta}:\vlat{E}_\alpha\to \vlat{E}_\beta$ and $e_\alpha:\vlat{E}_\alpha \to \vlat{E}$ be the inclusion mappings.
 Then $\cal{D} \defeq ((\vlat{E}_{\alpha})_{\alpha\in I},(e_{\alpha , \beta})_{\alpha\precc \beta})$ is a direct system in $\nvlic$ and $\cal{S}\defeq (\vlat{E},(e_{\alpha})_{\alpha\in I})$ is the direct limit of $\cal{D}$ in $\nvlic$. \end{example}